If you're short on space or don't have an outdoor plot to call your own, you can grow an indoor vegetable garden.

 Don't have a sunlit spot?
 Grow lights with stands offer an efficient solution.

-The light stand shown at left makes it a cinch to grow vegetables, herbs and more in a compact space.
+The light stand shown above makes it a cinch to grow vegetables, herbs and more in a compact space.
 Energy-saving full-spectrum lights are adjustable with pull-chains, and brighter than standard tubes.
 The whole process is easier than you ever imagined.

 Which vegetables?
 Make a list of what you want to grow.
 If you've never grown vegetables before, browse plant catalogs for ideas.